If you’re thinking of starting a limited liability company (LLC) in Kansas, you’ll want to know in advance how much it’s going to cost. LLCfor ...

 Once you create your account, log in and select “Kansas Business Center” from the drop down menu.
 Then click “Submit” to head to the Kansas Business Filing Center dashboard.
 Click “Kansas Business Entity Formation”.
 The next screens walk you through creating a Kansas Business Filing Center account.
 Acknowledge that you already have a KanAccess account and select your preferred method of payment (pay as you go or bill your subscriber account).

 On the next screen, select “Kansas limited liability company” and click “Continue”.
 You will then be brought to the online articles of organization form.

 On the first page of the form, enter your desired business name.
 You can also choose a previously registered name either from the drop down menu or by entering your I.D. number.
 If this is the first time you are registering your business name, you’ll get a confirmation that the name is available or not after clicking “Continue”.

-The next several screens will ask for your registered agent information, mailing address, and organizer information.
+The next several screens will ask for your resident agent information, mailing address, and organizer information.
 When you reach the end of the form, you’ll be given the chance to review your entries.
 If everything looks correct, click “Continue”.